The Quality of Your Sleep Matters

 How Sleep Apnea Contributes to Insomnia

 If you have difficulty staying asleep and are constantly tossing and turning at night, you’re not alone.
 It’s estimated that 60 million Americans have trouble falling asleep or staying asleep regularly.
 Chronic insomnia can take a toll not only on your energy levels but also on your overall health and vitality.
-There’s a variety of medical and lifestyle issues that can contribute to insomnia, and sleep apnea is one of them.
+There are a variety of medical and lifestyle issues that can contribute to insomnia, and sleep apnea is one of them.
 Dr. Michael Stern from Snoring and CPAP Solutions in Lake County, OH explains the connection and what you can do about it.

 When your airway becomes blocked during sleep, it leads to a disruption in breathing and lowers the oxygen levels in your body, causing you to briefly wake up throughout the course of the night.
 If you’re experiencing frequent waking and have trouble falling back asleep, you may be suffering from sleep apnea.
 Sleep apnea is associated with a variety of serious health consequences—some of them deadly, such as heart attacks and strokes—and other medical issues can lead to the development of insomnia as well, so it’s important to see your doctor if you’re suffering from the inability to stay asleep to determine the cause.